Python-Test-Engineer/PyTest-Cookbook/docs/workshop/welcome.md

 Today, it is more important to grasp the wiring of PyTest rather than exact syntax.

+To know what is possible for future use.

 When you return to PyTest when you are back at work, a solid understanding will serve you best.
 One can always look up syntax.

 ## Who am I?